onderweg/runkeeper-node/README.md

 - Support for PIN authentication in OAuh flow (like [Twitter](https://dev.twitter.com/docs/auth/pin-based-authorization)), to make it easer to authenticate from console apps.
 - Error responses in JSON format, instead of HTML.
+- Support for custom data object (key/values) in activity.
+Can be used for example to store weather data (temperature, humidity) for an activity by an external application.

 ## Contributors